-In September, we are launching a ring-fenced loan fund for women.
+In September, we launched a ring-fenced loan fund for women.

 Our aim is to build a £2 million fund to enable us to provide loans to women with a viable business plan who have been turned down by conventional lenders.

 Although their numbers have increased, women are still under-represented in enterprise.
 Moreover, women often have responsibilities that make traditional employment difficult, especially if under zero-hours contracts.
 In the UK, lone parents with dependent children represented 25% of all families with dependent children in 2016 and women account for 91% of lone parents with dependent children.
 Many women are also carers for elderly, sick or disabled family members.
 For some of these women, self-employment will represent the best opportunity for work.

 - Women are at least 14 times more likely to live in poverty and less likely to qualify for full time paid employment.